Lewiston shelter pleading for help after food donations dry up

 The center instead is asking for monetary donations which can made directly on Trinity Jubilee's website and social media pages.

-"Gift cards from Sam's, Wal-Mart, Amazon so we can go out and make bulk purchases and get exactly what we need," said Executive Director Erin Reid.
+"Gift cards from Sam's, Wal-Mart, Amazon so we can go out and make bulk purchases and get exactly what we need," said Executive Director Erin Reed.

 The demand is expected to increase in the coming days including people who have temporarily lost their jobs are coming to the center's food pantry to feed their families.